MicroContent/MicroContent.github.io/index.md

 ## Examples

-You can find examples in the github organization [MicroContent](https://github.com/MicroContent)
+You can find examples in the github organization [MicroContent](https://github.com/MicroContent).

+You can start from the simple empty templates [AbstractContentEditor](https://github.com/MicroContent/AbstractContentEditor) and [AbstactContentViewer](https://github.com/MicroContent/AbstractContentViewer).

 ## Get Started